oliverdozsa/galactic.host/README.md

 ## Voting
 A privacy first voting platform powered by blockchain technology.
 Inspired by [stellot](https://github.com/stanbar/stellot).
 Work-in-progress.
-### What are the differences?
-One of the main goals would be to support multiple blockchains (currently only stellar).

 ### How does it work?
 #### Casting a vote
 It's based on [blind signatures](https://en.wikipedia.org/wiki/Blind_signature#Blind_RSA_signatures).